python-escpos/python-escpos/doc/dev/repository.rst

 :Last Reviewed: 2023-09-05

-This project uses subprojects and retrieves its versioning information from version control.
+This project uses sub-projects and retrieves its versioning information from version control.
 Therefore it is crucial that you follow these rules when working with the project (e.g. for packaging a